 General Overview: Introduce your relationship with your child and his/her personality traits; explain “why” you are creating this document.
 Note your dreams and goals, as well as those of your child.
 This is where you show emotion and color the most.

-Medical History: list doctors and specialists with diagnoses, dates, and contact info.
-Note any surgeries in the past, any routine procedures that are currently performed, where who, and why.
+Medical History: List doctors and specialists.
+Include diagnoses, dates, and contact info.
+Note any surgeries in the past, any routine procedures that are currently performed, where, by who, and why.

 Education: Give historical information pertinent to the current educational environment, include recent IEP and all contacts for advocates, school administrators, etc. Explain your desires for future educational needs, as well.

 Benefits: Social security, supplemental social security, disability.
 Is your child currently receiving or do you have intentions for them to receive food stamps, Medicaid, housing support?
 We will dive deeper into this topic in future articles.